Roy Meadow: Expert testimony

 In 1993, Meadow gave expert testimony at the trial of Beverley Allitt, a paediatric nurse accused (and later found guilty) of murdering several of her patients.

 Meadow went on to testify in many other trials, many of which concerned cases previously diagnosed as cot death or sudden infant death syndrome (SIDS).
 Meadow was convinced that many apparent cot deaths were the result of physical abuse.
 Families that had suffered more than one cot death were to attract particular attention: "There is no evidence that cot deaths runs in families", said Meadow, "but there is plenty of evidence that child abuse does".
 His rule of thumb was that "unless proven otherwise, one cot death is tragic, two is suspicious and three is murder".

 Although this dictum is believed not to have originated from Meadow's own lips, it has become almost universally known as Meadow's law.

 Cot death trial controversies

 This trend was to reach its apogee in 1999 when solicitor Sally Clark was tried for allegedly murdering her two babies.
 Her elder son Christopher had died at the age of 11 weeks, and her younger son Harry at 8 weeks.
 Medical opinion was divided on the cause of death, and several leading paediatricians testified that the deaths were probably natural.
 Experts acting for the prosecution initially diagnosed that the babies had been shaken to death, but three days before the trial began several of them changed their collective opinion to smothering.

 By the time he gave evidence at Sally Clark's trial, Meadow claimed to have found 81 cot deaths which were in fact murder, but he had destroyed the data.
 Amongst the prosecution team was Meadow, whose evidence included a soundbite which was to provoke much argument: he testified that the odds against two cot deaths occurring in the same family was 73,000,000:1, a figure which he erroneously obtained by squaring the observed ratio of live-births to cot deaths in affluent non-smoking families (approximately 8,500:1).
 In addition he extrapolated his erroneous figures stating that the 1 in 73,000,000 incidence was only likely to occur once every hundred years in England, Scotland and Wales.
-He further illustrated his miscalculation by stating that the very unlikely odds were the same as successfully backing to win an 80 to 1 outsider in The Grand National for four successive years.
+He further illustrated his miscalculation by stating that the very unlikely odds were the same as successfully backing to win an 80/1 outsider in the Grand National for four successive years.
 The jury returned a 10/2 majority verdict of "guilty".